juanmarcosdev/vuejs-golang-cockroachdb-challenge/README.md

 Y lista a todos los dominios:
 ![listadominios](https://i.ibb.co/xqRGc5t/Captura-de-pantalla-2020-06-28-04-18-18.png)
 <h3 id="2-english">English Documentation</h3>
-This application is designed with the software architecture of **microservices**, built thanks to the use of Docker containers, it means that you can run it having installed only Docker and Docker Compose (Windows, macOS o Linux) on your machine.
+This application is designed with the software architecture of **microservices**, built thanks to the use of Docker containers, it means that you can run it having installed only Docker and Docker Compose (Windows, macOS o Linux) on your machine
-### Download and installation
+<h4>Download and installation</h4>
 In order to run the application you need to:

  1. Have Docker and Docker Compose in your local machine (host machine).
 Here you can find information about it: